 Hippolyte Adam painted the cartouches over the doors leading to the dining room.

-On the mantelpiece are two torchères forming a surround for a clock by Marquis representing Music.
+On the mantelpiece are two torchères forming a surrounding for a clock by Marquis representing Music.